sumit-k-aggarwal/user-activity/README.md

-# user-activity
+# User Activity Service

-An Application to get "Last Seen" Time for applications like WhatsApp.
-This is a run once Spring Boot application which expects first argument as Input Date Time a mandatory input and an optional data format.
+A Service/Application to get "Last Seen" Time for applications like WhatsApp.
+Currently this is a run once Spring Boot application which expects first argument as Input Date Time a mandatory input and an optional data format.

 Assumptions:
-If dateformat is not specified, application assumes dateFormat as yyyyMMddHHmm.
-Input datetime is expected to be in the format of defined date format.
+    If input dateformat is not specified, application assumes dateFormat as yyyyMMddHHmm Input datetime is expected to be in the format of defined date format.

 Sample Command to Run application as: java -jar user-activity-0.0.1-SNAPSHOT.jar 202001161920